RojenTmg/ems/readme.rst

    :scale: 100 %
    :align: center

-3. If the "ems" database does not exists, go to step 5.
+3. If the ems database does not exists, go to step 5.
    Or else,
    Make sure to drop the database "ems" if it already exits.

 4. To drop the database, click on "ems", go to 'operations' tab and click "Drop the database (DROP)" option.